 - Digital is about conversation and choice.
 By using expandable banners that are not closing automatically after a few seconds, leaves no choice.
 The user becomes frustrated and guesses what good it will do to Samsung’s fridge sales.
 (By the way, the original banner from 4 days ago had the company logo, the one now does not) ; )

 - Static banners are a bore, and so the banner blindness comes to life.
 Expandable?
 Or you will actually see what Nivea came up with a few pixels lower on the screen?
 Be creative, engaging and complementing the task performance, not disrupting it!

 - Measure, analyze and tweak!
 Always!
 Campaigns are not a static process that ones you came up with the strategy, the copy and the media-buy, you are done.
 No, you owe it to yourself to ensure that your investment is taking the maximum out of the ad dollars spent.

 - And for crying out loud, use the thought ” Good user experience brings more sales” as your starting point!

 @ Topsport.bg, I enjoyed your information feed for many years.
 But I think we need a break.
 It’s not you.
 It’s me…

 @ Samsung, I am not interested in your fridge.
-Care to explain why I have to click in order for it to get away from my screen?
+Care to explain why I have to click for it to get away from my screen?

-@ The Agency that came up with that idea, shame on you and get out of the digital arena!
+@ The Agency that came up with that idea, shame on you and gets out of the digital arena!
 Do what you do best – offline mass media!